Nuclear labor issues: Hanford Nuclear Reservation – Washington, US

 The Hanford Nuclear Reservation (HNR), also known as the Hanford Site, located in Washington State in the western United States adjacent to the Columbia River, is a nuclear materials production complex that is in the process of being decommissioned.
 HNR was founded in 1943 as part of the Manhattan Project for large-scale production of plutonium for use in nuclear weapons, including the first nuclear bomb tested at the Trinity site in New Mexico, and the Fat Man nuclear bomb used at Nagasaki, Japan, during WWII.
-Hanford is considered the most contaminated nuclear waste site America.
+Hanford is considered the most contaminated nuclear waste site in America.
 Much of the clean-up has focused on water and land contamination from leaking tanks, as well as airborne radioactive dusts.